dotnet/aspnetcore/README.md

 * .NET 4.5.1 for hosting in IIS

 ### OSX/Linux
- * Mono >= 3.4.1 - Currently this means compiling Mono from source from https://github.com/mono/mono
+ * Mono >= 3.4.1 - Currently this means compiling Mono from source from https://github.com/mono/mono (Note: See instructions below to install the Homebrew formula that can install the required mono)
  * On Linux, you may need to run `mozroots --import --sync` after installing mono
  * bash or zsh and curl